 If your child has an event or project coming up, especially if it’s causing them stress, they can set goals to prepare.
 They can effectively plan out their goals using these 4 steps:

-1. Discover: Brainstorm ideas for goals.
+1. Discover It: Brainstorm ideas for goals.
 What does your child want to learn or try?
 What are they already good at?
 What would they like to improve?
 Start with one goal from this list.

-2. Plan: Create an action plan for this goal.
+2. Design It: Create an action plan for this goal.
 What steps or actions can they take?
 Who can help them?

-3. Act: Work on the plan.
+3. Do It: Work on the plan.
 Record progress, and write down thoughts about what’s going well and what isn’t.
 Readjust the plan as necessary.

-4. Reflect: How did it go?
+4. Check In: How did it go?
 What did your child learn?
 How did they feel about the goal?
 And most importantly, what can your child do to celebrate?